NixOS/nixos-summer/README.md

 Last command will build the repository and **watch for changes of the files** in this repository.
 Once some file **changes it will trigger a rebuild**.

+> This only works on files tracked by git!
+For instance, if you want to add
+> images, you need to add them to git before they are included in build.

 Local preview is served at **`http://127.0.0.1:8000`**.

 If you are using [LiveReload](http://livereload.com/extensions/) browser